Charles L. Carpenter: USS Helena

 Helena's next action was near Rennell Island, again in support of a movement of transports into Guadalcanal.
-During the Battle of Cape Esperance in October 1942, Carpenter navigated the Helena into combat to protect the transports carrying the 2,837 men of the 164th Infantry Regiment to Guadalcanal, Vice Admiral Robert L. Ghormley—overall commander of Allied forces in the South Pacific- ordered Task Force 64 (TF 64), consisting of four cruisers (San Francisco, Boise, Salt Lake City, and Helena) and five destroyers (Farenholt, Duncan, Buchanan, McCalla, and Laffey) under U.S. Rear Admiral Norman Scott, to intercept and combat any Japanese ships approaching Guadalcanal and threatening the convoy.
-Scott conducted one night battle practice with his ships on October 8, then took station south of Guadalcanal near Rennell Island on October 9, to await word of any Japanese naval movement toward the southern Solomons.
+During the Battle of Cape Esperance in October 1942, Carpenter navigated the Helena into combat to protect the transports carrying the 2,837 men of the 164th Infantry Regiment to Guadalcanal.
+Vice Admiral Robert L. Ghormley—overall commander of Allied forces in the South Pacific—ordered Task Force 64 (TF 64), consisting of four cruisers (San Francisco, Boise, Salt Lake City, and Helena) and five destroyers (Farenholt, Duncan, Buchanan, McCalla, and Laffey) under U.S. Rear Admiral Norman Scott, to intercept and combat any Japanese ships approaching Guadalcanal and threatening the convoy.
+Scott conducted one night of battle practice with his ships on October 8, then took station south of Guadalcanal near Rennell Island on October 9 to await word of any Japanese naval movement toward the southern Solomons.

-Carpenter was on the bridge during this confused night battle where he assisted plotting radar sightings.
+Carpenter was on the bridge during this confused night battle, where he assisted in plotting radar sightings.
 Helena's radar showed the Japanese warships to be about 27700 yd away.
-Between 23:42 and 23:44, Helena and Boise reported their contacts to Scott on San Francisco who mistakenly believed that the two cruisers were actually tracking the three U.S. destroyers that were thrown out of formation during the column turn.
+Between 23:42 and 23:44, Helena and Boise reported their contacts to Scott on San Francisco, who mistakenly believed that the two cruisers were actually tracking the three U.S. destroyers that were thrown out of formation during the column turn.
 Scott radioed Farenholt to ask if the destroyer was attempting to resume its station at the front of the column.
 Farenholt replied, "Affirmative, coming up on your starboard side," further confirming Scott's belief that the radar contacts were his own destroyers.

 Lookouts on the Helena reported Helena's and Salt Lake City's lookouts.
 The U.S. formation at this point was in position to cross the T of the Japanese formation, giving Scott's ships a significant tactical advantage.
 At 23:46, still assuming that Scott was aware of the rapidly approaching Japanese warships, Helena radioed for permission to open fire, using the general procedure request, "Interrogatory Roger" (meaning, basically, "Are we clear to act?").
-Scott answered with, "Roger", only meaning that the message was received, not that he was confirming the request to act.
-Upon receipt of Scott's "Roger", Helena—thinking they now had permission—opened fire, quickly followed by Boise, Salt Lake City, and to Scott's further surprise, San Francisco.
+Scott answered with "Roger", only meaning that the message was received, not that he was confirming the request to act.
+Upon receipt of Scott's "Roger", Helena—thinking they now had permission—opened fire, quickly followed by Boise, Salt Lake City, and, to Scott's further surprise, San Francisco.
 The Japanese force was taken almost completely by surprise.

 A junior officer on Helena later wrote, "Cape Esperance was a three-sided battle in which chance was the major winner."
 Helena was next under attack on the night of October 20 while patrolling between Espiritu Santo and San Cristobal.
-Several torpedoes passed near her but she was not hit.
+Several torpedoes passed near her, but she was not hit.
 Carpenter, who had had special instruction on torpedo avoidance, was teaching others well.